hack-dance/island-ai/public-packages/schemaStream/README.md

   </a>
 </div>

-`schema-stream` is a foundational streaming JSON parser that enables immediate data access through structured stubs.
-Built on Zod schema validation, it provides type-safe parsing and progressive data access for JSON streams.
+`schema-stream` is a foundational streaming JSON parser that emits schema-shaped partial values as JSON arrives.
+It uses Zod schemas to derive typed stubs and path metadata, but intentionally leaves validation to the consumer.

 ## Key Features